FUDR Side Effects

 Applies to floxuridine: injectable powder for injection

-The manufacturer reports that adverse reactions to the arterial infusion of floxuridine (the active ingredient contained in FUDR) are generally related to the procedural complications of regional arterial infusion.
-The procedural complications of regional arterial infusion include arterial aneurysm, arterial ischemia, arterial thrombosis, embolism, fibromyositis, thrombophlebitis, hepatic necrosis, abscesses, infection at the catheter site, bleeding at the catheter site and/or a blocked, leaking, or displaced catheter.
+-Adverse reactions to the arterial infusion of this drug are generally related to the procedural complications of regional arterial infusion.
+The complications include arterial aneurysm, arterial ischemia, arterial thrombosis, embolism, fibromyositis, thrombophlebitis, hepatic necrosis, abscesses, infection at the catheter site, bleeding at the catheter site and/or a blocked, leaking, or displaced catheter.

-Hepatic side effects include elevations of alkaline phosphatase, serum transaminase, serum bilirubin, and lactic dehydrogenase.
+Frequency not reported: Elevations of alkaline phosphatase, serum transaminase, serum bilirubin, and lactic dehydrogenase[Ref]

 Frequency not reported: Myocardial ischemia[Ref]

 Frequency not reported: Neurotoxicity